 I grew up in a family of seven, and have lived in the Midwest most of my life.
 I am the 4th child out of 5, a middle child, born after the only boy and before the doctor — my younger sister (a rather awkward spot in the birth order).
 I got married 2 weeks after high school, and am still the wife to that guy, my Rock — almost 45 years later.
 I am the mother of 4 grown daughters and grandmother to six “littles” — thus far.

 A few years ago we moved back to our hometown area, back to our roots.
 The move came about because my husband decided, after sitting at a desk for 37 years, he needed a change.
 He was tired of being a Financial Officer.
 He was tired of wearing a suit.
 He was tired of the city.

 He is farming now.
-Yes, farming.
+Yes, farming!
 Tractors, combines, work boots and suspenders!
-I get called ZaaZaa occasionally (even though it was actually her sister, Eva Gabor, who played Lisa in the 1966 TV show).
-But ZaaZaa is just fun to say, and yes, “Green Acres” has become my theme song!
+Anyone remember the 1960’s TV show, “Green Acres?”
+I get called ZsaZsa occasionally (even though it was actually her sister, Eva Gabor, who played Lisa in the humorous series).
+But ZsaZsa is just fun to say, and yes, “Green Acres” has indeed become my theme song!

 I enjoyed living in the city, and life was good, but I said an immediate “yes” when Jon talked to me about the move.
 It wasn’t until two days after the decision was made, the weight of what I had done sunk in…

 But I knew in my heart, that if it was the right move for Jon, God would make it the right move for me.

 A season of “wilderness”…